roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 Exegesis Questions:

 1. What is going on (plot) in the passage?
-(3-4 sentences)
+(3-4 sentences) In the passage, Ezekiel experiences a vision of a valley of dry bones.
+He speaks to god and tells him that he believes that the bones will never live again.
+God tells them to
 2. When, where, and under what circumstances was the passage written?
 (3-4 sentences)

 3. How did the prophet or author’s life circumstances affect the shaping of the text?
 (3-4 sentences)

 4. Who were the original recipients of the prophet’s message?
 What were their life circumstances?
 (2-3 sentences)

 5. What central message(s) is the author trying to convey in the passage?
 (3-4 sentences)

 6. What words, images, and symbols are used, and what do they signify?
 (3-4 sentences)

 7. What is the literary form or “genre” of the passage?
 (3-4 sentences)

 8. What other information is necessary to understand the text?
 (3-4 sentences)

 9. Two Sources:

 10. Bibiography: Author Last Name, Author First Name.
 Title of work: Capital letter also for subtitle.
 Publisher, Year Published.